wonderflow/auto-docs-action/README.md

-# Docusaurus Auto Actions
+# KubeVela Website Sync Action

-This action that automatically process documents of Docusaurus.
+This action that automatically sync documents from `kubevela` to `kubevela.io`.

 ## Inputs